-On the safety front, the most important thing is the braking system in any bike.
-People are often confused with disc brakes and drum brakes and can not decide which is better.
-In fact, companies also offer two-wheeler’s models in these two types of braking flavours.
-So what after all is the difference between disc brakes and drum brakes in bikes and scooters ?
+On the safety front, the most important thing is the braking system on any bike.
+People are often get confused with disc brakes and drum brakes when they come across this jargon at the bike showroom.

 A Drum Brake in Action

 A drum brake uses friction created by a set of shoes or pads that press outward against a rotating cylinder-shaped part called a brake drum.

 In the rain, when the wheel of the bike becomes completely wet, at that time when the drum brakes are applied, the correct hold between the brake shoe and the lining will not be able to get the brakes efficiently.